 The eligible surviving spouse of a first responder killed in the line of duty is allowed a total (100 percent) property tax exemption on his or her residence if the surviving spouse has not remarried since the death of the first responder.

-You must use the District's application form. <Click Here> to print a homestead exemption application form.
+You must use the District's application form. <Click Here> to go to the "Forms" section to print a homestead exemption application form.

 Exemption applications, other than the over-65 homestead exemption, must be filed between January 1 and May 1 of each tax year.
 The over-65 homestead exemption can be filed once you turn 65 years of age.
 Once an application is granted, you do not need to file again unless requested by the District.
 Be sure to include a copy of your driver's license or state-issued personal identification card with your application.
 Provide all the information and the documentation request.
 For example, if you are claiming an Age 65 or Older or Disability Homestead, you need to show proof of age or disability.